 The majority of A level courses are linear, meaning that they are assessed at the end of two years’ study.
 AS levels, which used to contribute to a full A level and were sat at the end of Year 12, are gradually being phased out by the UK government.

 Most students in Year 12 opt to study three subjects at A Level and all students then continue with these three subjects to Year 13.
-Students with a strong academic profile can request to take four subjects: to be considered for this, we would expect an (I)GCSE A Grade profile across the board and an excellent track record in terms of effort and work ethic.
+Students with a strong academic profile can request to take four subjects: to be considered for this, we would expect an (I)GCSE grade A or 8 profile across the board and an excellent track record in terms of effort and work ethic.
 Current Tanglin students make option choices in Year 11.
 Students who are new to Tanglin will, if possible, indicate option choices in Term 2 of Year 11.

 More than simply a qualification, the IB provides a distinctive educational experience.
 It allows students to study a wide range of subjects throughout their Sixth Form, while giving them the freedom to choose which subjects to study in greater depth.